nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/GR_ERD.md

 Use this information to create an ERD for this project.
 Visit your instruction team for approval once you believe you have a good diagram.

-## Categories

-You need to create a JSON fixture file that will seed the database table for categories with the following types.

-* Strategy
-* Dice
-* Card
-* Miniature
-* Deck building
-* Role playing
-* Sports
-* Adventure
-* Cooperative
-* Battle